Mike-Soukup/MSDS498_ChatBot_FlaskApp/README.md

         - Not sure why but using GitHub would likely be a better approach
     - Can submit an issue and see what is going on...

+### 2022-02-12 Comments:
+- Still having deployment issues.
+Not a robust process
+- Image recognition feature is working in dev environment.

 ### Fix Azure Deployment:
 - Garbage Collect: `git gc --aggressive`
 - Increase HTTP Post Buffer: `git config --global http.postBuffer 157286400`